European Train Control System: Thailand

-State Railway of Thailand selected ETCS Level 1 for signalling for Bangkok's Suburban Commuter (SRT Red Lines) to be open in early 2021.
+State Railway of Thailand uses ETCS Level 1 for the signalling on Bangkok's electrified suburban commuter rail system.
 ETCS Level 1 will also be installed in mainlines extended from Bangkok to Chumphon (Southern Line), Nakhon Sawan (Northern Line), Khon Kaen (Northeastern Line), Si Racha (Eastern Coast Line) and in shortcut line from Chachoengsao to Kaeng Khoi (Shortcut from Eastern Line to North/Northeastern Line) along with Double Tracking Phase I projects and ATP system upgrade of existing double track lines, both scheduled to be completed in 2022.

 Turkey

 In Turkey, Level 2 is installed on the Ankara–Konya high-speed line designed for 250 km/h.
 The new 306 km high-speed line has reduced Ankara-Konya travel times from 10 1/2 hours to 75 minutes.